Jp88Programmer/url_shortener/README.md

     npm run build
   ```
 - No need to Deploy the react frontend as the Backend will automatically serve the frontend from src/build
-- Replace all hardcoded URL's from the code

 ### Happy coding!